Extreme Stochastic Variational Inference: Distributed and Asynchronous: Parameter Estimation for Mixture of Exponential Families

-In this paper we focus on parameter estimation for the mixture of exponential families model which generalizes a wide collection of well-known latent variable models such as \textit{latent dirichlet allocation (LDA)}, \textit{gaussian mixture models (GMM)}, \textit{matrix factorization}, \textit{mixed membership stochastic block models (MMB)} and \textit{dirichlet process mixtures}.
-Hence, our ESVI algorithm is fairly generic and can be adapted to any of these models once their specific updates have been derived.
+In this paper we focus on parameter estimation for the mixture of exponential families model which generalizes a wide collection of latent variable models such as \textit{latent dirichlet allocation (LDA)}, \textit{gaussian mixture models (GMM)}, and \textit{stochastic mixed membership block models}.